NickeManarin/odyssey-g7-scanlines/README.md

-# odyssey-g7-scanlines
+# Samsuns Odyssey G7 - Scanlines Test
-Screentest for Samsung Odyssey G7, to test the scanlines issue
+I created a minimum reproducible test for trying to find what triggers the scanlines issue with the Odyssey G7.